Elixir Blog Posts

 • Ensure your account on Devtalk.com has the same username and primary email as your account here

-• On thread creation paste the URL of your blog post in the TITLE field (once the URL appears in the body field below you can then change the title to whatever you like)
+• On thread creation paste the URL of your blog post or podcast in the TITLE field (once the URL appears in the body field below you can then change the title to whatever you like)

 It will then create a thread on Devtalk and then automatically cross-post here under your account :003: